Amateur radio operating award

 An amateur radio operating award is earned by an amateur radio operator for establishing two-way communication (or "working") with other amateur radio stations.
 Awards are sponsored by national amateur radio societies, radio enthusiast magazines, or amateur radio clubs, and aim to promote activity on the amateur radio bands.
 Each award has its own set of rules and fees.

 Some awards require the amateur radio operator to have contacted other stations in a certain number of countries, Maidenhead grid locators, or counties.
 Because amateur radio operators are forbidden by regulation to accept financial compensation for their on-air activity, award recipients generally only receive a certificate, wooden plaque, or a small trophy as recognition of their award.
+Some awards require fees to be paid, to cover processing and verification as well as hosting and system hardware charges, plus shipping, while others are free.
+In some instances certificates may be digital documents.

-Most amateur radio operating awards require that the applicant submit proof, such as QSL cards, of the contacts which satisfy the requirements of the award.
+Many amateur radio operating awards require that the applicant submit proof, such as QSL cards, of the contacts which satisfy the requirements of the award.
+Digital cross-checked logs using online digitally-signed verification systems such as Logbook of the World also satisfy some awards’ requirements.

+Many other awards are based on trust, with little or no verification that “QSOs” (contacts) submitted for consideration are genuine.

 There are thousands of operating awards available.
-The most popular awards are the Worked All States award and the Worked All Continents award, and the more challenging Worked All Zones, DX Century Club (DXCC), Islands on the Air (IOTA) and VHF/UHF Century Club (VUCC) awards.
+The most popular awards are the Worked All States award, the Worked All Continents award, and the more challenging Worked All Zones, DX Century Club (DXCC), Islands on the Air (IOTA) and VHF/UHF Century Club (VUCC) awards.

 DXCC is the most popular awards program, initially requiring amateurs to contact 100 of the 340 (As of 2025) separately designated countries and territories ("entities") in the world.
 (DXing is the practice of contacting distant parties.)

-Other popular awards include contacting remote islands, beaches, US counties, and lighthouses.
-Many awards are available for contacting amateurs in a particular country, region or city.
-Summits On The Air, or SOTA, tallies points towards awards to hams who broadcast from mountain elevations or make contact with those transmitting from them, for which events are scheduled periodically.
+Other popular awards include contacting remote islands (Islands on the Air, also known as “IOTA”), beaches, US counties, lighthouses, parks and forests.
+Each of these locations may have a unique designation for their specific award, which operators log and then submit for award accreditation.